aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/open-files/stop-conversion-or-loading-using-interruptmonitor-when-it-is-taking-too-long/_index.md

     std::atomic<bool> conversionCompleted{false};

-    // This function will create workbook and convert it to Pdf format void CreateWorkbookAndConvertItToPdfFormat()
+    // This function will create a workbook and convert it to PDF format void CreateWorkbookAndConvertItToPdfFormat()
     {
         // Create a workbook object
         Workbook wb;

-        // Assign it InterruptMonitor object
+        // Assign it an InterruptMonitor object
         wb.SetInterruptMonitor(im);

         // Access first worksheet